pachyderm/pachyderm/doc/docs/2.1.x/concepts/pipeline-concepts/job.md

 # Job

 !!!
-Note "Attention"
+Attention
-         Note that Pachyderm uses the term `job` at two different levels.
-A global level (check [GlobalID](../../advanced-concepts/globalID) for more details) and jobs that are an execution of a particular pipeline.
+         Note that Pachyderm uses two different scopes when referring to a `job`.

+         - A "global" scope tracking down your entire provenance chain.
+Refer to [GlobalID](../../advanced-concepts/globalID){target=_blank} for more details.
+         - And a "local" scope in which a job is an execution of one particular pipeline.

          The following page details the latter.

 ## Definition